 Some doctors suggested people should bathe in urine.
 Others warned against bathing as it would open the pores to let in the disease.

 Some people thought the plague could be avoided by sniffing bad smells such as latrines (hole in the ground – used as a toilet).
-Following this theory, that the two bad smells counteract one another, some people put dead animals in their houses.
+Following the theory that the two bad smells worked against each another, some people put dead animals in their houses.

 The following writings are primary sources compiled in the text book: “Discovering the Medieval World” which was written by J. Eshuys, V. Guest and P. Phelan.
 You can find this book in the library and these sources on page 166.